MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-pc-holographic-remoting-02.md

 ms.localizationpriority: high
 ---

-# 2. Creating a Holographic Rem   oting PC application
+# 2. Creating a Holographic Remoting PC application

 In this tutorial, you will learn how to create a PC app for Holographic Remoting and connect to HoloLens 2 at any point, providing a way to visualize 3D content in mixed reality.